 Today, we take pride in ourselves as a dynamic accounting firm with an increasing number of tailored services and solutions.
 We are able to provide our valued clients with a one-stop service center concept as per our mission, i.e., the “One-Stop Professional Centre with Innovative Solutions for Excellence.”

 Our journey began some years back when a client sought our assistance to be listed on Bursa Malaysia, the Malaysian stock exchange.
 The process was not smooth sailing as several obstacles were encountered by the client including the industry that they were in (considered to be a ‘sunset’ industry), lack of merchant bankers that were willing to work with them to overcome their challenges, and a low price-earnings (P/E) ratio.
-The challenges faced by this client, however, did not deter our spirit as we saw this as an opportunity to venture beyond Malaysia and seek a listing for the client through the flourishing IPO market in Taiwan.
+The challenges faced by this client, however, did not deter our spirit as we saw this as an opportunity to venture beyond Malaysia and seek a listing for the client through the flourishing IPO market in the region.

-Landing in the Taiwan capital market was only decided after we had evaluated other options including Singapore, Hong Kong, and London.
 This valuable experience taught us a lot about capital markets, which are best suited for aspiring small- and medium-sized enterprises/industries (SMEs/SMIs).

 The transition to offering both audit and non-audit services was propelled by a well-crafted capacity-building initiative, investments in technology for automation of business process, intensified marketing and branding activities, as well as networking efforts.
 It was also supported by building the necessary infrastructure.
 The main challenge was the view amongst potential clients that SMPs were unable to deliver up to expectation.
 We overcame this by consistently delivering high-quality services without compromising our integrity.